vickertan/Question101/README.md

 - [x] Create Firestore to store uploaded questions

-  - [x] Prevent uploading data if there is no data either on 'category' or 'question'
   - [x] Only verified user are allowed to upload questions

 - [x] Direct user to playground using BrowserRouter